Mcalmic/Card-Game/README.md

-A very generic fantasy card game with pixel art and stuff.
+My attempt at making a basic card game system, very derivative of magic/hearthstone.

 Press E to change the turn, and R to draw a card (this is a developer function, don't use it to cheat)